DSuveges/KindleReviews/README.md

 ### Time dependent analysis of the reviews

 In this chapter I was looking at how the ratings of different kindle models changed over time.
 I could look at the number of reviews and the average rating the reader got on a scale of 1 to 5.
-Initially I was thinking there might be a decrease in the ratings over time, as the announcements of newer models, with more features makes the old ones less satisfactory, but at the same time I was also expecting a large decrease of the number of reviews when a model becomes out of date.
+Initially, I was thinking there might be a decrease in the ratings over time, as the announcements of newer models with more features makes the old ones less satisfactory, but at the same time I was also expecting a large decrease in the number of reviews when a model becomes out of date.

 Steps: